Skip to main content

 In partnership with the Malawi Ministry of Health, the University established UNC Project−Malawi, a research, care and training program in the capital city of Lilongwe in 1999.

 Like much of sub-Saharan Africa, Malawi faces significant health care-related challenges.
-Malawi has only 2 physicians per 100,000 people, and the average life expectancy is 39 years.
-A high burden of HIV, malaria, TB and other infectious diseases straining the country’s limited healthcare infrastructure.
+Malawi has 0.05 physicians per 1,000 people (or 50 physicians per 100,000 people), and the average life expectancy is 72.71 years.
+A high burden of HIV, malaria, TB and other infectious diseases strain the country’s limited healthcare infrastructure.

 “UNC Project-Malawi is the embodiment of our research, teaching and service mission and a shining light of Carolina’s work around the world.”